ParamANN: A Neural Network to Estimate Cosmological Parameters for $\Lambda$CDM Universe Using Hubble Measurements: Formalism

-where $z$ denotes the redshift and `0' stands for present universe (i.e., $z = 0$).
-In equations~\ref{eqn:mat_den},~\ref{eqn:rad_den} and~\ref{eqn:vac_den}, subscript notations $m,r$ and $\Lambda$ define the matter, radiation and vacuum densities.
-Moreover, redshift is related to scale factor as $(1 + z) = a_0/a$.
+where $z$ denotes the redshift and `0' stands for the present Universe (i.e., $z = 0$).
+In equations~\eref{eqn:mat_den},~\eref{eqn:rad_den} and~\eref{eqn:vac_den}, subscript notations $m,r$ and $\Lambda$ define the matter, radiation and vacuum densities respectively.
+Moreover, redshift is related to the scale factor as follows